cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 To store this state, your application needs its own database.
 It needs to store a state at a certain Merkle root value, too, so that it can be recalled at a later date.
 This is another implementation _detail_ that you need to address when creating your application.

-#### `InitChain`: the initial chain state
+#### `InitChain`: The initial chain state

 [That's](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#initchain) where your only game is initialized.
 Tendermint sends `app_state_bytes: bytes` to your application, with the initial (genesis) state of the blockchain.
 In your case, you already know what it would look like, i.e. represent a single unstarted game.
 But your application is a good sport and:

-* Takes this initial state in;
+* Takes this initial state in.
-* Saves it in its database;
+* Saves it in its database.
 * Returns, in `app_hash: bytes`, the Merkle root hash corresponding to this genesis state.

 Notice how your application also has to handle the list of validators sent by Tendermint.
 Let's gloss over this _detail_.

-#### A serialized transaction.
+#### A serialized transaction

 Before talking about what to do with a transaction, you need to decide how to represent a move.
-In your ready-made game implementation, a position `Pos` is represented by [2 `int`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L42-L45), and a move by [2 `Pos`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L168).
-You can decide to represent a serialized move as 4 `int`, the first 2 for the original position `src`, and the next 2 for the destination position `dst`.
+In your ready-made game implementation, a position `Pos` is represented by [two `int`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L42-L45), and a move by [two `Pos`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L168).
+You can decide to represent a serialized move as four `int`, the first two for the original position `src`, and the next two for the destination position `dst`.

-#### `BeginBlock`: a new block is about to be created
+#### `BeginBlock`: A new block is about to be created

 [This command](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#beginblock) instructs the application to load its state at the right place.
 More precisely, inside `header: Header`, as per its [detailed definition](https://github.com/tendermint/spec/blob/c939e15/spec/core/data_structures.md#header), you find: